 David O. McKay speaking at the1936 general conference.
 Photos from Utah State Historical Society.

 First time a woman spoke in general conference: October 1845

-Seventy-year-old Lucy Mack Smith, mother of the prophet Joseph Smith, delivered an address to during the general conference held at the Nauvoo temple that year.
+Seventy-year-old Lucy Mack Smith, the mother of the prophet Joseph Smith, delivered an address during the general conference held at the Nauvoo temple that year.
 You can read her address here.
 Though women speakers were few and far between after that, starting in October 1988, a woman has spoken in every conference.

 First conference address printed in full: April 6, 1850